clintsrc/snapi/README.md

 ## Tests

 Test instructions:
-1. Add to the existing HTTP requests in the Insomnia configuration.
+1. Add to the existing HTTP requests in the [Insomnia test](Assets/test/Insomnia_snapi.json) configuration.
 2. Test any new CRUD routes you add and execute the existing suite.
 Pay particular attention to any existing routes that would be effected by your changes.

 ## Questions